Terror of the South at the North Carolina Museum of Natural Sciences in Raleigh, N.C.

-For almost 20 years now, an awe-inspiring specimen has loomed large at the North Carolina Museum of Natural Sciences in Raleigh, N.C.—a silent testament to our planet’s prehistoric past.
+For more than 20 years now, an awe-inspiring specimen has loomed large at the North Carolina Museum of Natural Sciences in Raleigh, N.C.—a silent testament to our planet’s prehistoric past.
 Here’s what you need to know when planning a visit to see the Terror of the South!

 What exactly is the Terror of the South?

 Say hello to Acrocanthosaurus, a Cretaceous predator that stalked the southern half of North America nearly 110 million years ago.
 Scientifically speaking, Acrocanthosaurus atokensis, or “Acro” for short, means “high-spined lizard,” which aptly describes this astounding dinosaur with extremely long spines atop its back, hip and tail vertebrae.

 Currently on display at the North Carolina Museum of Natural Sciences, this prehistoric titan is the most complete Acrocanthosaurus skeleton ever found and is the only real Acro skelton on display in the world!
 Marvelously preserved, the skull is one of the most complete dinosaur skulls ever excavated.

 Originally found in Oklahoma in the early 1980s and purchased by the museum in 1997, the new exhibit was officially unveiled in Raleigh on April 7, 2000.
 Since then, it has sparked imagination and inspired learning for many a visitor, young and old.